Carnival Dream accidents and incidents

 As compensation, all affected passengers received a full refund, plus 50% future Carnival cruise booking discount and optional early disembarkation (on May 4) with complimentary home flight.
 The 7-day New Orleans roundtrip cruise visited the ports Costa Maya, Roatan, Belize City, and Cozumel.

 A major cabin flooding (417 damaged staterooms) was reported on Serenade Of The Seas in January 2015.
 Royal Caribbean refused to refund the affected passengers.

 |16 December 2017||Coast Guard Medevacs|

-On December 16, 2017, a 17-year-old male passenger (suffering a seizure) was medevaced by an USCG Dolphin helicopter team dispatched from New Orleans.
+On December 16, 2017, a 17-year-old male passenger (suffering a seizure) was medevaced by a USCG Dolphin helicopter team dispatched from New Orleans.
 The ship was approx 170 ml (270 km) southeast of Louisiana’s coast (Southwest Pass), and en-route from Roatan Island (Honduras) back to homeport NOLA.

 To assist the USCG helicopter, Air Station Mobile Alabama launched an HC-144 aircraft.
 At ~12:30 pm, the young man was airlifted (together with his mother and a crew nurse) and flown to New Orleans.
-The incident occurred during 7-day Western Caribbean cruise (itinerary Dec 10-17) also visiting Cozumel and Belize City.
+The incident occurred during the 7-day Western Caribbean cruise (itinerary Dec 10-17) also visiting Cozumel and Belize City.

 |11 August 2017||Propulsion / Power Loss|